 If your time management strategies are not working well for you these days, I highly recommend giving the Pomodoro Technique a try!
-You can read more about it from the creator of the method, Francesco Cirillo, by clicking this link.
+I hope I’ve given you enough information about how to use the pomodoro technique to get started, but if not, you can read more about it from the creator of the method, Francesco Cirillo, by clicking this link.

 Photo Credit: Marcelo Leal